FREEDOM AND ECONOMIC MOVEMENT

 Affordable Housing for All

-We will close the housing gap by building over one million new homes within 20 years across cities, towns, and villages.
+We will close the housing gap by building over five million+ new homes within 20 years across cities, towns, and villages.

 • Housing options will include apartment buildings, townhouses, single-family homes and villas. so every family can find a place that fits their needs.